dsp-jetpack/JetPack/doc/deployment_guide.md

 BlueStore is a new back end object store for the OSD daemons.
 The original object store, FileStore, requires a file system on top of raw block devices.
 Objects are then writen to the file system.
 BlueStore does not require a file system.
 It stores objects directly on the block device which improves the performance of the cluster.

 > Note: There are no changes in ini for the bluestore integration with JetPack.
 If defining the osds in the .properties file,  journals should not be listed in the :/dev/sdx/:/dev/journal format, all disks should be listed as /dev/sdx and ceph will assign the disks based on availability/disk types.

+> Note: the OSD mapping in the .properties is only required if not using 14g/HBA330 hardware controllers

 **Sample Properties file changes for Bluestore**
 ``` yaml